 Savoury, oil-preserved anchovies give just enough richness to delicate artichoke hearts and smooth, milky mozzarella in a Sicilian muffoletta bread bun for a simple meal that is hearty, and simply marvellous.
-A recipe from Bar Meraviglia, the pop up Mediterranean oasis in Milan created by Sanpellegrino Sparkling Fruit Beverages, it is destined to become your new favourite sandwich.

 One of the key ingredients in this muffoletta, buffalo mozzarella, is a specialty traditionally produced in the Campania region with a history that dates hundreds of years.
 Historically, water buffalos used to be a common sight in the pastures of Campania and Lazio, where they were much appreciated for their milk yield.
 As early as the 12th century, legend has it that the monks of the San Lorenzo monastery in Capua (a city situated north of Naples in the Campania region) made fresh pulled buffalo milk cheeses and wrote of their ‘mozza’ and ‘provatura’ (when it is smoked) offered to passing pilgrims.
 The name ‘mozzarella’ referring to this buffalo milk cheese, is said to be first recorded in the text of recipes written by Barolomeo Scappi, the personal chef to the Pope, in the 16th century.